-How to treat: Twice a day, slather elbows with a hydrating cream, such as Lac-Hydrin Five Moisturizing Lotion ($16, amazon.com).
-To soften extra-rough elbows, apply a layer of Vaseline before bed to seal in moisture, says Lenora Felderman, a New York City dermatologist.
+How to treat: Twice a day, slather elbows with a hydrating cream, such as Amlactin Daily Moisturizing Body Lotion ($16, dermstore.com).
+To soften extra-rough elbows, apply a layer of Vaseline Petroleum Jelly ($4, target.com) before bed to seal in moisture, says Lenora Felderman, a New York City dermatologist.
 Then, if you’re really motivated, cover them with terry-cloth wristbands to keep your sheets clean and let the moisturizer work during the night.

 When to see a professional: If your elbows are still scaly after a week, you might need a stronger, prescription cream, says Jeanie Leddon, a dermatologist in Lafayette, Colorado.
 Redness and inflammation could also indicate psoriasis, a genetic disease.